 Other recipes say they are copycat but use honey and apple cider vinegar and I’ve tried them.
 To me, they just do not taste like the original Chick-Fil-A Polynesian Sauce at all.
 Strong in honey flavor, the original list of ingredients does not list honey at all.
 So I’ve made my version with a little bit of lite corn syrup but you can use any sweetener you prefer.

 - 1 cup Catalina salad dressing

-- 4 tablespoons distilled white vinegar
+- 4 tsp Cider vinegar

 - Whisk together all the ingredients.
 Store any unused portion in a jar or airtight container for up to 3 weeks.

 - lightly spray the measuring cup with cooking oil and the corn syrup will come out easily.

 - If you prefer to use honey instead of corn syrup, substitute it at a 1:1 ratio.

 Not quite the same but a solid recipe for a quick sauce in a pinch.

 I added cayenne pepper to it, now it’s a close match to Outback’s tangy tomato salad dressing